course-details-portlet

 Further on evaluation

-The final grade in the course is based on an individual project with submission of project report.
+The final grade in the course is based on an individual project (project report; counts 40% in final grade) and written exam (counts 60% in final grade).
 The report is to be written in English.

 Required previous knowledge